-I am pleased to welcome you to the United Nations Tactical Course (UNTAC) 2017, conducted 13-24 March.
-My experienced and committed staff and I are looking forward to seeing you here at the Swedish Armed Forces International Centre/Nordic Centre for Gender in Military Operations (SWEDINT/NCGM).
+I am pleased to welcome you to the United Nations Tactical Course (UNTAC) 2018, conducted 15-26 October.
+My experienced and committed staff and I are looking forward to seeing you here at the Swedish Armed Forces International Centre (SWEDINT).
 The overall aim of our two week course is to develop and improve your practical skills with an emphasis on United Nations peacekeeping operations (PKO) techniques.

 I am sure you are fully aware that the official language throughout the course is English – in classes/lectures, exercises and during our social events.
 You must be able to communicate in English.
 I therefore strongly urge you to start brushing up your English before the course starts.
 To get you started, SWEDINT/NCGM will be sending you an English for UN Military Peacekeepers handbook soon.
 Please, bring the book to Sweden.
 It is a practical training resource aimed at teaching UN Military Peacekeepers English language to increase interoperability and build relations on UN peacekeeping missions overseas.
 The UNTAC will, as you understand, also be an intensive language session to be considered as an extra bonus.

 Participants are encouraged to conduct an Advanced Distributed Learning (ADL) session before the course begins.
 Please take a moment and visit the Peace Operations Training Institute website.
 SWEDINT/NCGM encourages you to study parts of the free online course “Principles and Guidelines for UN Peacekeeping Operations Course’: Chapter 3 – The Basic Principles of United Nations Peacekeeping.”